Discuss Your Estate Plan with Our Los Angeles Power of Attorney Lawyer

 - Burial or cremation

-In this document you will consent to your Agent gaining access to your medical information, and you will authorize your health care providers to give your medical records to your Agent, while releasing them from liability under State and Federal law from doing so.
+In this document you will consent to your Agent gaining access to your medical information, and you will authorize your health care providers to give your medical records to your Agent, while releasing them from liability under State and Federal law from doing so (known as a HIPAA Release).
+State laws that protect your medical records will also be addressed in this document.

-With nearly two decades of legal experience, Attorney Maria N. Jonsson, Esq. understands the many intricacies of Estate Planning.
+With over two decades of legal experience, Attorney Maria N. Jonsson, Esq. understands the many intricacies of Estate Planning.
 Our firm is prepared to help you navigate the process, providing personalized legal counsel.